DATA-606-2023-FALL-THURSDAY/Narava_Pranay/Documents/Proposal.md

     - How accurately can we detect emotions and sentiments from voice recordings?
     - What are the cross-cultural differences in the perception of emotion in audio data?
     - Can emotion analysis from audio data be used in marketing or customer feedback analysis?
+    - How can audio data be used in forensic investigations, such as voice identification, and speaker emotion state recognition?

 ## 2. Data